tvanmaren/js-integration-testing/readme.md

 }
 ```

-In the `knexfile.js` file, type and save the following code.
+In `knexfile.js`, type and save the following code.
 ```
 module.exports = {
   development: {